ray-project/ray/doc/source/train/examples/aws-trainium/llama3.rst

 With the Ray cluster now ready to handle workloads, it's time to initiate the data preparation and fine-tuning Ray jobs:

-1. Download the dolly-15k dataset and the Llama3.1 8B model artifacts:
+1. Launch the Ray job for downloading the dolly-15k dataset and the Llama3.1 8B model artifacts:

 ::